-The Return Handler, also called "Bounce Handler," receives and services notifications that the MHS generates, as it transfers or delivers the message.
-These notices can be about failures or completions and are sent to an address that is specified by the Originator<<initial def>> .
-This Return handling address (also known as a Return address) might have no visible characteristics in common with the address of the Author or Originator.
+Also called "Bounce Handler", the Return Handler is a special form of Recipient tasked with servicing notifications that the MHS generates, as it transfers or delivers the message.
+(See Figure 3.)
+These notices can be about failures or completions and are sent to an address that is specified by the Originator.
+This Return Handling address (also known as a Return address) might have no visible characteristics in common with the address of the Author or Originator.

-2.1.3.
+2.1.4.
 Mediator

-A Mediator receives, aggregates, reformulates, and redistributes messages among Authors and Recipients who are the principals in protracted exchanges.
+A Mediator receives, aggregates, reformulates, and redistributes messages among Authors and Recipients who are the principals in (potentially) protracted exchanges.
 This activity is easily confused with the underlying MHS transfer exchanges.
 However, each serves very different purposes and operates in very different ways.

-When mail is delivered to the Mediator specified in the RFC2821.RcptTo command, the MHS handles it the same way as for any other Recipient.
-The MHS sees each posting and delivery activity between sources and sinks as independent; it does not see subsequent re-posting as a continuation of a process.
+When mail is delivered to the Mediator specified in the RFC5321.RcptTo command for the original message, the MHS handles it the same way as for any other Recipient.
+In particular, the MHS sees each posting and delivery activity between sources and sinks as independent; it does not see subsequent re-posting as a continuation of a process.
 Because the Mediator originates messages, it can receive replies.
-Hence, when submitting messages, the Mediator is an Author.
+Hence, when submitting a reformulated message, the Mediator is an Author, albeit an author actually serving as an agent of one or more other authors.
 So a Mediator really is a full-fledged User.
 Mediators are considered extensively in Section 5.

-The distinctive aspects of a Mediator are outside the MHS.
-A Mediator preserves the Author information of the message it reformulates and is permitted to make meaningful changes to the message content or envelope.
+A Mediator attempts to preserve the original Author's information in the message it reformulates but is permitted to make meaningful changes to the message content or envelope.
 The MHS sees a new message, but users receive a message that they interpret as being from, or at least initiated by, the Author of the original message.
 The role of a Mediator is not limited to merely connecting other participants; the Mediator is responsible for the new message.